Have you been getting missed calls and letters from a company called Asset Acceptance LLC? An overdue bill is likely the culprit.

 If this describes your situation, you may benefit from asking Asset Acceptance LLC for a goodwill deletion.

-Write a letter to Asset Acceptance LLC explaining why you were late on your payments in the first place.
+Write a letter to them explaining why you were late on your payments in the first place.

 If there was a legitimate barrier, such as a job loss or sudden medical emergency, this will lend to your narrative.